justmarkham/DAT7/project/peer_review.md

 * Comments about things you think could be improved
 * Questions about things you don't understand
 * Comments about their code
+* Links to resources or code snippets that might be useful to them
 * Suggestions for next steps
 * Guiding principle: Give feedback that would be helpful to you if it was your project!